 While plagiarism, whether from print or electronic sources, is often based on premeditated cheating in written assignments, it may result from the unintentional lifting of words, phrases, sentences, or paragraphs from other writers.
 Unfortunately, students often have received insufficient instruction about plagiarism during their secondary education.
-For this reason, inadvertent plagiarism committed by students who have not taken CW101 and the First- Year Seminar will not be subject to the same penalties as those who have completed these courses.
+For this reason, inadvertent plagiarism committed by students who have not taken CW101 and the First-Year Seminar will not be subject to the same penalties as those who have completed these courses.
 It is recommended that professors require students who have committed inadvertent plagiarism, but have not taken these courses or comparable courses at other institutions, to revise the assignment with a writing tutor from the Tutoring Center.
-At the same time, if there is a clear indication of deliberate plagiarism by students who have completed CW101 and the First -Year Seminar, they will be subjected to the more severe penalties cited below.
+At the same time, if there is a clear indication of deliberate plagiarism by students who have completed CW101 and the First-Year Seminar, they will be subjected to the more severe penalties cited below.

 Multiple submissions is the practice of submitting a single paper for credit in two or more different classes (in the same or in different semesters).
 This is prohibited and is a violation of the College standard of conduct of academic honesty.

 Cheating involves looking at the work of another person and intentionally using that person's answers or information as one's own.
 Cheating during quizzes, tests or exams, both in class and out of class, are a serious violation of the College standard of conduct of academic honesty.

-Reports and Penalties for Academic Dishonesty:
+Reports and Penalties for Academic Dishonesty

-After students have taken CW101 and the First-Year Seminar, all offenses of academic dishonesty, including the unintentional kind, must be reported to the Office for Academic Affairs/Dean of the College.
+After students have taken CW101 and the First-Year Seminar, all offenses of academic dishonesty, including the unintentional kind, must be reported to the Office for Academic Affairs/Dean of the College (VPAA/DOC).
 Penalties during the student's enrollment at Mitchell College are as follows:

+1. First offense involving:

-- 1. First offense involving academic dishonesty with or without evidence of premeditation: F in this quiz, exam, project, etc. with notation provided to the VPAA/DOC - 2.
-Second offense involving academic dishonesty of any kind in any course: F in the course involved with notation of academic dishonesty in the permanent record. - 3.
-Third offense involving academic dishonesty of any kind: Immediate dismissal from the College with notation of academic dishonesty provided to the VPAA/DOC and included in the permanent record.
+- a.
+Academic dishonesty without evidence of premeditation: F in this quiz, exam, project, etc. with notation provided to the VPAA/DOC; - b.
+Academic dishonesty with evidence of premeditation: Zero (0) in this quiz, exam, project, etc. and notation provided to the VPAA/DOC. - Second offense involving academic dishonesty of any kind in any course: F in the course involved with notation of academic dishonesty to the Registrar for the student's permanent record and a notation to the VPAA/DOC. - 3.
+Third offense involving academic dishonesty of any kind: Immediate dismissal from the College with notation of academic dishonesty to the Registrar for the student's permanent record and a notation to the VPAA/DOC.